An Intro to Advanced Life Support

 - b.
 Perform CPR for two minutes.
 Obtain an intravenous (IV) or intraosseous (IO) access without interrupting CPR.
 Also, administer epinephrine every three to five minutes.

-- If it is not a shockable rhythm, the advanced life support algorithm calls for the continuation of CPR and the administration of epinephrine every three to five minutes.
+4. If it is not a shockable rhythm, the advanced life support algorithm calls for the continuation of CPR and the administration of epinephrine every three to five minutes.
 Providers should also establish an advanced airway and reassess the rhythm after two minutes.
-If the rhythm remains non-shockable, continue CPR and treat reversible causes of arrest.
+If the rhythm remains non-shockable, continue CPR, and treat reversible causes of arrest.

-- Reassess the rhythm, administering a shock if advised.
+6. Reassess the rhythm, administering a shock if advised.
 Remember that the shock will travel through the bed or conductors in contact with the person.
 As a result, ensure to state, “all clear,” before administering a shock.
 If the rhythm has switched to a non-shockable rhythm, return to step 4.
-If shockable, administer a shock.
+If shockable, deliver a shock.

 Reversible Causes of Arrest